editorandcriticism/editorandcriticism.github.io/seo/writing-for-free-seo.md

 meet the standards of professional publishing -- content that could be published as a magazine article or as an entry in an encyclopedia.
 The content is clear, direct, organized, factual, and informative.
-It abides, for example, by the rules in The Chicago Manual of Style and Words into Type.
+It abides, for example, by the rules in _The Chicago Manual of Style_ and _Words into Type_.

 The content must have breadth and, more importantly, depth: For SEO, the topical depth of a page is far more important than its topical breadth.